TrentonFunt/multi-learn/README.md

 ---

 **Note**: This is a frontend implementation showcasing modern web development skills.
-The design is used for educational and portfolio purposes.
+The design is used for educational and portfolio purposes.# Trigger rebuild Sat, Sep 20, 2025  5:48:12 AM